mdg583/AOC/2025/Day2/Readme.md

 ## Part 1

-Idea: If we have a doubly number like 11, how do we figure out the next one?
+Idea: If we have a double number like 11, how do we figure out the next one?

 The next such numbers are 22, 33, ...
 99. No 3-digit numbers work, and the first 4-digit number is 1010.
 The number being doubled in each case is 2,3,...,9,10.
 These are just being iterated!

-I get an upper and lower bound for i and j, the first and last doubly number in the range.
+I get an upper and lower bound for i and j, the first and last double number in the range.
 Then read off the ones in between.

 ``` R
 library(dplyr)